GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 it only allows for a single fence per pair of processing elements (PE).

 In contrast the GASPI provides a general concept of weak synchronization per data-transfer context.
-GASPI allows for an arbitrary number of (simultaneous) notifications per PE pair, where the notifications are ordered per data context, but where a global ordering across the set of notifications is not enforced.
+GASPI allows for an arbitrary number of (simultaneous) notifications per PE pair, where the notifications allow for ordering per data context, but where a global ordering across the set of notifications is not enforced.